Title

 (5) Unfair Rental Practice.
 Any act in violation of Section 9-804 or Section 9-809.

-(6) Price Coordination.
-Engaging in both of the following acts: (a) collecting historical or contemporaneous information concerning prices, price changes, supply levels, occupancy rates, or lease or rental contract termination and renewal dates of residential rental units from two or more real estate lessors or from public databases, including when monetary or other valuable consideration is paid to acquire or collect such information; and (b) recommending or suggesting rental prices, fees, rental terms, or occupancy levels to a real estate lessor based on such information, including when such recommendation involves the analysis or processing of information using a computational, or algorithmic system, software, or process.
-Price coordination does not include (i) providing information for the purpose of establishing rent or income limits in accordance with the affordable housing program guidelines of a governmental entity; or (ii) recommending, advocating, or requiring affordable housing restrictions, including affordable housing set-asides, in which the rental price of all or a portion of the residential rental units owned or managed by a real estate lessor are capped to ensure affordability for residents earning less than the area median income; or (iii) publishing information about average rental prices, typical rental terms, or estimated rental values when such publication is accessible to the general public and does not require any form of payment, agreement, membership, or subscription to access.
+(7) Price Coordination.
+Engaging in both of the following acts: (a) collecting historical or contemporaneous non-public competitor information concerning prices, price changes, supply levels, occupancy rates, or lease or rental contract termination and renewal dates of residential rental units from two or more real estate lessors, whether or not monetary or other valuable consideration is paid to acquire or collect such information; and (b) recommending or suggesting rental prices, fees, rental terms, or occupancy levels to a real estate lessor based on such information, including when such recommendation involves the analysis or processing of information using a computational or algorithmic system, software, or process.
+Price coordination does not include (i) providing information for the purpose of establishing rent or income limits in accordance with the affordable housing program guidelines of a governmental entity; or (ii) generation or use of any report, study, or presentation that provides existing rental data in an aggregated manner but does not recommend rent prices, fees, or occupancy rates or other rental contract terms for future leases; or (iii) providing or using information for the purpose of conducting market research for project financing, for the purpose of conducting an appraisal, or for conducting research, testing, and training for software development.

-(7) Real Estate Lessor.
+(8) Real Estate Lessor.
 Any individual, corporation, partnership, association, joint-stock company, trust, or unincorporated organization that owns or manages real property, or any agent thereof, who leases or rents such property or any portion of such property as a residential rental unit.

-(8) Residential Rental Unit.
+(9) Residential Rental Unit.
 Any house, apartment, accessory unit, or other unit intended to be used as a residence which is offered for lease or rent.
 A residential rental unit does not include inpatient medical care facilities, licensed long-term care facilities, detention facilities, or correctional facilities.

 * * *